Immune-Supporting Compounds in Dandelions

 Can Dandelion boost your immune system?

 Dandelion is well-known as a natural diuretic and has been proven to improve digestion, but new evidence shows that it also has antiviral and antibacterial properties and contains key compounds that scientists believe can positively modulate the immune system.
-Dandelion is also rich in vitamins A, which increases the activity of immune cells.
+Dandelion is also rich in vitamin A, which increases the activity of immune cells.

 What makes dandelion good for the immune system?